BSN-Spartan/Data-Center-System/README.md

 ## 5. Data Center Gateway Deployment

-After deploying and running the Data Center Management System, Data Center Operators can deploy Kong Gateway service to manage end-user's netowrk access.
+After deploying and running the Data Center Management System, Data Center Operators can deploy Kong Gateway service to manage end-user's network access.
+This is not a mandatory step if the Data Center Operator just wants to run the DC for his/her own system.
+However, for better protection of the node, we encourage all Data Center Operators to install and run the Kong Gateway.
 Click to see more information of [Data Center Gateway Deployment](https://github.com/BSN-Spartan/Data-Center-Gateway).

 ## 6. Data Center Portal Deployment

 Data Center Service Providers can build portals to serve their end-users.
 Here is a template of the deployment of [BSN Spartan Network Data Center Portal](https://github.com/BSN-Spartan/Data-Center-Portal).